newrelic/infra-integrations-sdk/docs/toolset/args.md

 * `Metrics`: whether the integration should publish metrics' data.
 * `Pretty`: whether the output JSON must be pretty-formatted.
 * `Verbose`: whether the integration should log extra, detailed information.
+* `NriAddHostname`: if true, agent will decorate all the metrics with the `hostname`.
+* `NriCluster`: if any value is provided, all the metrics will be decorated with `clusterName: value`.
+* `NriService`: if any value is provided, all the metrics will be decorated with `serviceName: value`.

 An example of